106 Iowa L. Rev. __ (2021)

 Date Written: April 14, 2017

-However, if there is a significant chance of a trustee’s escaping liability, the optimal remedy also includes an election of punitive damages or punitive disgorgement.
-Given asymmetric information between trustees and beneficiaries, it is usually difficult for beneficiaries to detect breach.
-A total damages multiplier, set equal to the inverse of the probability of escaping liability, would force a trustee to internalize the harm by paying average damages equal to expected harm.
-Similarly, if an election of remedies is optimal, there is a justification for punitive disgorgement.
-Under this novel remedy, a court not only would strip ill-gotten gains but also use a punitive multiplier to ensure the trustee disgorges the gain by paying average disgorgement equal to the expected benefit.
-Overall, punitive remedies may be necessary to deter an ordinary breach that is difficult to detect but unnecessary to deter an egregious breach that is easy to detect.
-Because it is often more difficult to detect mismanagement than misappropriation, punitive damages may be needed to deter imprudence, even while disgorgement is needed to deter disloyalty.
+However, if there is a concern about both ill-gotten gains and a defendant’s escaping liability, then an election of punitive damages or punitive disgorgement is necessary.
+A damages multiplier, set equal to the inverse of the probability of escaping liability, forces a party to internalize the harm by paying average damages equal to expected harm.
+In addition, because a defendant may escape liability when the gain exceeds the harm as well when the harm exceeds the gain, there is a justification for punitive disgorgement.
+Under this remedy, a court not only would strip ill-gotten gains but also impose a disgorgement multiplier to ensure that a defendant forfeits the entire expected benefit by paying average disgorgement equal to the expected benefit.
+In these cases, double deterrence is necessary to prevent wrongdoing.

 Keywords: Trust, Trustees, Fiduciary Duty, Deterrence, Remedies, Damages, Disgorgement, Punitive Damages